 UltraLink™-GX80 offers a number of highly-valued features, which are elaborated below:

 UltraLink™-GX80 is based on a new generation of RF transceiver technology that provides high transmit power and receiver sensitivity.
-Furthermore, it benefits from the state-of-the-art INTRACM TELECOM's modem technology.
+Furthermore, it benefits from the state-of-the-art INTRACOM TELECOM's modem technology.
 Offering system gain over 100 dB (without antenna) and over 200 dB with antennas, it pushes the range/availability capability of E-Band radios to new highs.
 At 10Gbps throughput the radio offers leading market system gain.
-At 10Gbps @ 256QAM/1500Mhz the gain exceeds 64dB, while for 128QAM/2000MHz the system gain exceeds 67dB without antenna in both cases.
+For 10Gbps @ 256QAM/1500Mhz the gain exceeds 64dB, while for 10Gbps @ 128QAM/2000MHz the system gain exceeds 68dB (without including antenna gain).
 The system gain advantage of UltraLink-GX80 is present also at other channel sizes and modulation formats supported.
 UltraLink™-GX80's fast up to 9-level hitless adaptive modulation and coding can provide seamless system gain and capacity trade-off to enable highest capacity for most of the link operational time and continuous link operation under adverse propagation conditions.
 Additionally, UltraLink™-GX80 can be paired with OmniBAS™ microwave (6 GHz to 38GHz) radios exploiting advanced RLA functionality to further enhance the combined logical link's reach / availability.

 The same UltraLink™-GX80 radio unit can be configured to operate in Ethernet Bridging or CPRI transport mode for providing transparent CPRI fronthaul.
 UltraLink™-GX80 incorporates a fully-featured, Provider Bridge (IEEE 802.1ad), which offers flexibility in delivering MEF standards-based Carrier Ethernet services over complex network topologies, such as tree or ring, deployed without the need for additional switching devices.
 This allows faster and easier deployments that are more manageable and cost-efficient.